Enhanced Graphics Adapter: Specifications

 The original IBM EGA card includes a feature connector (blue connector J4, see first photo on this page), providing access to two RCA connectors at the back of card, in addition to several analog and digital signals that the EGA adaptor can be configured to use.
+Some clone cards do not have the RCA connectors.

-A light pen interface was also present on the original card.
+A light pen interface is also present on the original card.

 Memory mapping

 For color text and CGA graphics modes, video memory is mapped to 16 KB of addresses beginning at address B8000h, and in monochrome (MDA-compatible) text mode, video memory occupies 16 KB beginning at B0000h.
 These address mappings are for backward compatibility.

 For modes new to the EGA, the video memory begins at address A0000h and occupies 64 KB.
 The different base addresses for color vs. monochrome modes makes it possible for an EGA to be used simultaneously with a monochrome graphics card in the same computer, or for an EGA in MDA text mode to be used simultaneously with a CGA in the same computer.

 EGA's native graphics modes are planar, as opposed to the interleaved CGA and Hercules modes.
 Video memory is divided into four "planes" (except × 2, which has one plane), one for each component of the RGBI color space.
 Each pixel is represented by one bit in each plane.
 If a bit in the red plane is on, but none of the equivalent bits in the other pages are, a red pixel will appear in that location on screen.
 If all the other bits for that particular pixel were also on, it would become white, and so forth.

 Planes are different sizes depending on the mode: